 “As great whiskey distillers throughout the world — from Kentucky to Scotland — have long known, it takes sweet water from tough rock to make great whiskey.
 As great whiskey distillers throughout the world — from Kentucky to Scotland — have long known, it takes sweet water from tough rock to make great whiskey." —http://widowjane.com

-Ridiculous, this long time to taste, but so worth it, if simply to keep the palate woke for more.
+Ridiculous, this long time to taste, but it is so worth it, if simply to keep the palate awake for more.
 The Widow Jane Straight comes off dazzlingly light and reassuringly smooth on the tongue, moonwalking into notes of creamsicle and vanilla, apricot and marzipan, and a perfect heel toe of rye spice and it's characteristic cinnamon sweetness.
 And the oak.
-The oak is oak you’d build the yacht from once rich enough to savor such an aroma—for the fully immersive experience: sipping, whiffing, and spilling whisky starboard side while sailing the seven seas.
-And like any great day on the ocean, it finishes dry and salty with long lingering notes of edible flowers, black pepper, and eucalyptus—indeed.
+The oak is oak you’d build the yacht from once rich enough to savor such an aroma to create a fully immersive experience: sipping, whiffing, and spilling whisky starboard side while sailing the seven seas.
+And like any great day on the ocean, it finishes dry and salty with long lingering notes of edible flowers, black pepper, and eucalyptus.

 Widow Jane Straight Bourbon 10 Year Oak Aged is certainly no beginners’ whisky—but if you must, let this be your guide: The Jane’s also quite tasty over a sphere of ice, bringing forth orange and lemon peel with notes of southern sun tea.

 Just as bourbon should be.